 Since the program began in 2009, educators have consistently shared that their students' reading skills as well as classroom behavior have improved while part of the program.
 The Naperville Area Humane Society supplies the books, which all contain humane themes such as kindness, empathy, and compassion.
-Participating children also receive bookmarks and coloring sheets from the dog!
+Participating children also receive bookmarks with the animal’s picture from their furry friend!

 Our Paws for Tales program will motivate many children to improve their reading skills; however, the program goes much deeper.
 The bond between humans and animals is very powerful.
-Interaction with the dog and his unconditional love and limitless patience is an experience that cannot be described.
+Interacting with and reading to a therapy animal while they provide unconditional love and limitless patience is an experience that cannot be described.
 Positive effects on the participating child have been observed even on the first reading session with the dog.
-Paws for Tales is currently active in over 50 locations and reached over 3500 children in 2016!
+Paws for Tales is currently active in over 60 locations and reached over 7,000 children in 2017!

 Check out this video of one of our teams and the impact that they have had at a local school: